KyleMcCalgan/RoomPlanner/HowToUse.md

 - Object placement only allowed in TOP view (by design)
 - No undo/redo functionality yet
 - Windows and doors features not yet implemented

+add the foor arc to the side views to make placing easier (if the door is on the right wall we should see the maximum arc front eh front view )

+add difference between custom objects and preCreated obejcts add keybinds to create object, custom object, window, door windows and doors should not overlap
+Further down the line I want undo redo functionality